ryanmasondavies/Handsy/README.md

 Installation
 ============

 Handsy can be installed with CocoaPods.
-Just add `pod 'Handsy'` to your Podfile.
+Just add `pod 'Handsy', '~> 0.1.0'` to your Podfile.

 License
 =======